 - 1. Brukner P. Brukner & Khan's clinical sports medicine.
-North Ryde: McGraw-Hill; 2012. - 2.
-Bartlett R. Introduction to sports biomechanics: Analysing human movement patterns.
-Routledge; 2007 Oct 25. - 3.
+North Ryde: McGraw-Hill; 2012.- 3rd edition. - Bartlett R. Introduction to sports biomechanics: Analysing human movement patterns.
+Routledge; 2007 Oct 25.- 2nd edition. - 3.
 Knudson D. Fundamentals of biomechanics.
-Springer Science & Business Media; 2007 May 28.
+Springer Science & Business Media; 2007 May 28.- 3rd edition.

-Name of the Programme Master Of Physiotherapy (MPT) Specialty - Sports Physiotherapy

-Name of the Course Cardiopulmonary Resuscitation

-Course Code MPTAECC-001

-Credit per Semester 2 credits

-Hours per Semester 60 hours

-To learn skills of high quality cardiopulmonary resuscitation for victims of all ages To practice delivery of the skills both as a single rescuer and a member of a multi rescuer team To be able to recognize cardiac arrest, activate emergency response system early, and respond quickly and confidently --

-Course Outcomes CO 1 Student should be able to CO 1 To describe the importance of high quality CPR and its impact on survival CO 2 To Describe all steps of chain of survival CO 3 To apply BLS concepts of chain of survival CO 4 To Recognize signs of someone needing CPR

-CO 5 To Perform high quality CPR for an adult/ child/ infant CO6 To Describe the importance of early use of Automated external defibrillator (AED) CO7 To demonstrate appropriate use of an AED CO8 To Provide effective ventilations by using a barrier device CO9 To describe the importance of teams in multi- rescuer resuscitation CO10 Describe techniques of relief of foreign-body airway obstruction for an adult/child/infan
+Name of the Programme Master of Physiotherapy (MPT) Specialty - Sports Physiotherapy Name of the Course Cardiopulmonary Resuscitation Course Code e MPTAECC-001 Credit per S emester 2 credits Hours per S emester 60 hours Learning Ou utcomes Successful completion of the course results in an AHA BLS Provider Card.
+To learn skills of high quality cardiopulmonary resuscitation for victims of all ages To practice delivery of the skills both as a single rescuer and a member of a multi rescuer team To be able to recognize cardiac arrest, activate emergency response system early, and respond quickly and confidently CO 1 Course Outcomes Student should be able to CO 1 To describe the e importance of high quality CPR and its impact on survival CO 2 To Describe al l steps of chain of survival CO 3 To apply BLS To apply BLS concepts of chain of survival CO 4 To Recognize signs of someone needing CPR CO 5 To Perform hig gh quality CPR for an adult/ child/ infant CO6 To Describe th e importance of early use of Automated external defibrillator (AED) C07 To demonstrat e appropriate use of an AED CO8 To Provide eff ective ventilations by using a barrier device CO9 To describe the e importance of teams in multi- rescuer resuscitation CO10 Describe techn iques of relief of foreign-body airway obstruction for an adult/child/infant

 Unit Торіс Hours

-1 Course Introduction, Life is Why activity 2
+1 Course Introduction 2

-2 Adult BLS, Adult chain of survival 3
+2 Adult BLS, chain of survival 5

 Scene safety and assessment

-Adult compressions, AED and Bag Mask Device
+Adult compressions ,AED and Bag Mask Device

-4 Successful Resuscitation teams 2
+4 Successful Resuscitation teams 3

-5 Infant and Child BLS, Pediatric chain of survival, AED for 3
+5 Infant and Child BLS, Pediatric chain of survival, AED for Infants and children 3

-Infants and children less than 8 years age
+less than 8 years age

-6 Special considerations : 2
+6 Special considerations: 3

 Mouth to mouth breaths

 Breaths with an advanced airway

 Opioid associated life- threatening emergency

-7 Adult, infant and child choking 3
+7 Adult, infant and child choking 4

 Relief of choking in a responsive adult or child

 Relief of choking in a unresponsive adult or child

-8 Skills Practice on mannequin: Adult and child CPR 45
+Practical- Skills Practice on mannequin: Adult and child CPR 40

 Total 60